Frequently Asked Questions

 What programs are available for adults or non-degree students?

-MassArt offers an abundance of courses and workshops through the Division of Professional and Continuing Education each fall, spring, and summer semester as well as during winter vacation.
+MassArt offers an abundance of courses and workshops through Professional and Continuing Education each fall, spring, and summer semester as well as during winter vacation.
 PCE courses can be taken on an individual basis or, with acceptance into a program, combined into a design certificate.

 Can non-degree students take courses in the degree program?